jgscott/STA380/syllabus.md

 ## Grading

-The bulk of your grade will come from two long homework assignments (40% each), in which you will analyze some data, create a fully reproducible report using RMarkdown, and submit your report through GitHub.
-The first assignment will be due on August 8th, and the second on August 16th.
+Your grade for this half of the course will come from two homework assignments (50% each), in which you will analyze some data, create a fully reproducible report using RMarkdown, and submit your report through GitHub.

-The remaining 20% of your grade will come from submitting a high-quality scribe report for a single lecture.
-I'll explain more about this in class, but the idea is simple: each day, someone takes detailed notes and makes them available to their classmates.
-These notes are supposed to be definitive, by which I mean: comprehensive, mistake-free, and easily understood by any of your classmates who paid attention that day.
-You only have to do this once, but you'll be repaid with a set of high-quality crowdsourced lecture notes.
-I'll circulate a sign-up sheet for scribing on the first day of class.

 ## Readings